The Secrets to Creating a Plumbing Proposal That Doesn’t Suck (And Wins More Bids)

 At the end of the day, this is what most customers are going to expect in the bid.
 They want a clear picture of what you’re going to do to fix the problem and how much it’s going to cost them.

-It’s important to be specific and precise in your estimate.
+.
 Are you offering multiple options for the same problem?
 Or are you itemizing multiple costs that are all part of the job?

 How you itemize and price your bids is up to you.
 But, try to make sure that the scope of work and associated costs are as clear as possible for the customer.